HeshanKR/Neural-style-transfer-Remastered/neural-style-app/ROADMAP.md

 - Follow milestones sequentially.
 - Use VS Code for editing.
 - Backup code with Git commits after each milestone.
-- Resources: Official docs for Flask, Angular, Heroku, Netlify.
+- Resources: Official docs for Flask, Angular, Railway, Vercel.
 - If issues arise, provide error messages for targeted help.

 Ready to start?
 Begin with Milestone 1.1.